crsl4/fast-stats/DOCS.md

 Choose the variables you want to compare with in the radio buttons.
 You must select the variables corresponding to the type specified above, e.g., group variables (factor type) or quantity variables (numeric type); otherwise, the system will throw a warning message, indicating that the variable that you have selected is invalid.

-There are also four interactive functions that increases the flexibility of the graphs:
+There are also four interactive functions that provide flexibility to the plot:
 * Color
 * Point Shape
 * Transparency
 * Point Size

-We provide up to 10 color palattes, 7 kinds of point shape, transparency scalar, and point size scalar in this application.
-The default settings are: Blue+Purple color palettes, point shape, 65% transparency, and point size 1.
+We provide up to 10 color palettes, 7 kinds of point shape, transparency scalar, and point size scalar in this application.
+The default settings are: Blue+Purple color palettes, circle point shape, 65% transparency, and point size 1.
 Try to use different combinations and parameters to visualize the outputs!

 After everything is set, click on the button below and the plot will automatically be displayed in the Plot Display box.
 On the top right corner of the plot, there is a line of tools provided by [Plotly](https://plotly.com/r/) which allow users to download the plot as .png format, zoom in/out the plot, perform Lasso Select, and use compare tooltip to fully interact with the plots.